 Now the Jews feast of tabernacles was at hand.
 His brethren therefore said unto him, Depart hence, and go into Judaea, that thy disciples also may see the works that thou doest.
 For there is no man that doeth any thing in secret, and he himself seeketh to be known openly.
 If thou do these things, shew thyself to the world…Then Jesus said unto them, My time is not yet come…Go ye up unto this feast.
 I go not up yet unto this feast; for my time is not yet full come…John 7 2-10

 One way to look at the split is that Mary had an agenda for her son.
-She wanted him to be named King of the Jews because of her bloodline and her prophecy.
+She wanted him to be named King of the Jews to restore her bloodline and because of her prophecy.
 She and her other sons pushed him to go to Jerusalem peacefully and declare himself…which ironically led to his death.
-But the disciples, being at last partly Essene did not trust royal women anyway and Mary/Mariamne in particular.
+But the disciples, being at least partly Essene did not trust royal women anyway and Mary/Mariamne in particular.

 The other thing to consider is that the gospels writers were all living in Roman controlled territory and all the gospels were written after the hugely destructive and expensive war with Rome in 65-70 A.D.
-It was a bad time to be a Jew…and a bad time to be seen as aligned with Jewish royal blood but even a worse time to be seen as part of the resistance that led to the war…perhaps a resistance led–in part–by Hasmonean freedom fighters who saw themselves as Judas Maccabees holy warriors.
-Jesus’ bloodline was purposely veiled after the war but Mariamne III was too well known to leave out.
-So they tried to distance her son from her.
+As I’ve said before and will again, it was a bad time to be a Jew…and a bad time to be seen as aligned with Jewish royal blood but even a worse time to be seen as part of the resistance that led to the war…perhaps a resistance led–in part–by Hasmonean freedom fighters who saw themselves as Judas Maccabees holy warriors.
+Jesus’ bloodline was purposely veiled after the war, but Mariamne III was too well known to leave out.
+So, they tried to distance her son from her.